ignlg/heap-js/README.md

 ## Changelog

+### 2.6

+- Improves performance of remove and sorting methods.
+- Improves tests and documentation.

 ### 2.5

 - Improves the `limit` property to support negative, Infinity, and NaN values.
 They will be set as `0` and the heap will not be limited.